XRTK/com.xrtk.pico/README.md

-# ProjectName
+# Pico

-The ProjectName package for the [XRTK - Mixed Reality Toolkit](https://github.com/XRTK/XRTK-Core).
+The Pico package for the [XRTK - Mixed Reality Toolkit](https://github.com/XRTK/XRTK-Core).